The dynamical origin of the graviton mass in the non-linear theory of massive gravity

-with the coset space defined in agreement with the number of broken generators.
-The broken generators in our case are those set of transformations related to the time coordinate.
-Here $SO(3)$ is just the symmetry under rotations and the related generator is just the angular momentum.
+Here the generators of the $SO(3)$ symmetry are the different components of the angular momentum.
 The previous expression then suggests that the symmetry under spatial rotations is still valid after the observers make the selection of frame of reference.
 In other words, the angular momentum is still well defined after the symmetry is broken.
-The symmetry breaking pattern illustrated in eq. (\ref{eq:acalanojo234mamamiaalejo}), explains why in \cite{Vainshtein paper, HawkingdRGT}, it was discovered that under the spherically symmetric assumption, as far as the time coordinate is excluded, everything in dRGT massive gravity is exactly the same as in the GR case.
+The symmetry breaking patter illustrated in eq. (\ref{eq:acalanojo234mamamiaalejo}), explains why in \cite{HawkingdRGT}, it was discovered that under the spherically symmetric assumption, as far as the time coordinate is excluded, everything in dRGT massive gravity is exactly the same as in the GR case.
 Only when dynamical processes are considered, the departures with respect to GR are evident.
-In the Hawking radiation analysis for example, from the path integral formulation analyzed in \cite{HawkingdRGT}, it is evident that an extra-component of radiation will appear due to the distortions of the periodicity patterns of the propagators produced by the extra-degrees of freedom.
-The periodicity of the propagator is related to the $U(1)$ symmetry, which is related to the coset of broken generators (coset space).
+In the Hawking radiation analysis for example, from the path integral formulation analyzed in \cite{HawkingdRGT}, it is evident that an extra-component or radiation will appear due to the distortions of the periodicity patterns of the propagators produced by the extra-degrees of freedom.
+The periodicity of the propagator is related to the $U(1)$ symmetry, which corresponds to the group of broken generators (coset space).